acple/TypedMethodBuilder/README.md

 # TypedMethodBuilder

-The IL MethodBuidler with typed callstack representation and automatic delegate type determination
+The IL MethodBuilder with typed callstack representation and automatic delegate type determination

 ## What's this